code-forger/morklerork/README.md

 The new command will create a new variable in the current scope by the given name, with the value resulting from the expression.

-If your reference a variable before it is created with `new` you will get an error at runtime
+If you reference a variable before it is created with `new` you will get an error at runtime

 Examples: